telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/zoom-to-point.md

 ---
-title: Zoom to a Point in the Diagram
+title: Zoom to Predefined Points
-page_title: Zoom to a Point in the Diagram | Kendo UI Diagram
+page_title: Zoom to Predefined Points | Kendo UI Diagram
 description: "Learn how to programmatically zoom to a certain point in the Kendo UI Diagram."
 slug: howto_zoomtopoint_diagram
 ---

-# Zoom to a Point in the Diagram
+# Zoom to Predefined Points

 The example below demonstrates how to zoom the Diagram to a predefined point.